jayway/competence-development-patterns/patterns/tech-radar.md

 #### Description
 See [Build Your Own Technology Radar](http://nealford.com/memeagora/2013/05/28/build_your_own_technology_radar.html).
 As a facilitator, you need to think about to get a balance between the different "rings" and quadrants.
 Use techniques such as [dot voting](http://martinfowler.com/bliki/DotVoting.html) to make things more effective and avoid drilling down in topics before most items are up on the whiteboard.

+You can also try to make a tech radar using remote collaboration tools, if needed.

 #### Preparation
 1-2 facilitator(s).
 Lots of post-its and pens.